msmith3-uottawa-ca/FishVideo/README.md

 ### opencvtest.py
 * Takes the profile file for the ImSim system as accepted by the Fish_Gui project (https://github.com/aaronshifman/Fish_Gui)
-* displays resistor intensities on top of video
+* displays resistogit cor intensities on top of video